 - with music by ELSTIR, blending Amazonian field recordings with ambient electronic sounds

-Sir Ghillean Prance FRS PPLS has conducted 39 expeditions to study the Amazon flora.
-He is a former Director of Kew Royal Botanic Gardens, author of 24 books and monographs and extensive papers on the taxonomy of tropical plants, ethnobotany, and conservation.
-He was involved with the development of rainforest biomes at Biosphere 2 and at the Eden Project.
-Most recently, he worked at co-editor of the landmark academic volume, Ethnopharmacologic Search for Psychoactive Drugs: 50 Years of Research.
+Sir Ghillean Prance FRS PPLS has conducted 39 expeditions to study the Amazon’s flora.
+He is a former Director of Kew Royal Botanic Gardens in London, author of 24 books, monographs and extensive papers on the taxonomy of tropical plants, ethnobotany, and conservation.
+He was involved with the development of the rainforest biomes at the Biosphere 2 project and at the Eden Project.
+Most recently, he worked as co-editor of the landmark academic volume, Ethnopharmacologic Search for Psychoactive Drugs: 50 Years of Research.